biku89/Amazon-delivery/README.md

 GROUP BY Order_ID
 HAVING COUNT(*) > 1;
 ```
-*The query results indicated that each record is unique.
+* The query results indicated that each record is unique *.

 *Data validation check:*
 ```sql